gnmango/doc_en/Basic Creation Guide/Resource Creation/Creating Avatar Items/Creating Capes.md

 # Creation
 Let's create your own cape.
-If you'd like to check what the cape looks like in the animation, you can use [Registering Avatar Items](/docs?postId=590{"target":"_self"}).
+If you'd like to check what the cape looks like in the animation, you can use [Registering Avatar Items].

 #### Drawing Patterns
 1. Select <span style="color: #dc9656">**edithere:cape_capeOverHead_10**</span>. <br>![cape14](https://mod-file.dn.nexoncdn.co.kr/bbs/1646030772333162edae825294ac48cc1d5fbb96647c1.png "cape14")